butschster/proto-parser/README.md

 # PHP Protocol Buffer Parser

-A powerful and flexible Protocol Buffers parser for PHP, built with precision and ease of use in mind.
+A powerful and flexible Protocol Buffers parser for PHP, capable of generating an Abstract Syntax Tree (AST) from `.proto` files.
+This package provides a robust foundation for working with Protocol Buffers in PHP projects.

 ## Key Features